 - If you’re planning to drive in the winter in Queenstown, be sure you have snow chains.
 On some roads, including the ones up to the ski fields, snow chains can be required.
 You should also know how to use them.
 Ask your car rental company for a demonstration, or just refer to trusty YouTube.

-- If you want to avoid the busiest time during the winter in Queenstown, be sure to not visit during New Zealand or Australia school holidays.
+- If you want to avoid the busiest time during the winter in Queenstown, be sure to not visit during New Zealand or Australian school holidays.
 These couple of weeks (from mid-July to the end of July) are by far the busiest.

 - Be sure to book in advance (especially if you’re visiting during the school holidays.)
 This includes your hotel, tours, and rental car.
 We have more tips on renting a car in New Zealand here!